iluwatar/java-design-patterns/active-record/README.md

 ## Intent

-An Active Record pattern provides a data persistence mechanism having that one encapsulated within the domain model itself.
+The Active Record pattern is a design pattern that integrates data access logic directly into the domain model, typically within the model classes themselves.
+This means that each domain object is responsible for its own persistence, including tasks such as database querying, saving, updating, and deleting records.

-The following pattern might be particularly useful when it's required to quickly draft data access implementation with as less effort as possible.
+This pattern is particularly useful in scenarios where simplicity and rapid development are prioritized, as it allows developers to quickly implement data access functionality with minimal effort.
+By encapsulating persistence logic within the domain objects, the Active Record pattern promotes a straightforward and intuitive approach to working with data, making it easier to understand and maintain codebases.

 ## Explanation